Email phishing has evolved over the years from gamers sending prank emails to it becoming a highly lucrative activity for hackers across the world.

 This technology can reduce the impact email phishing activity can have on your business.
 Here’s how:

 - Increased visibility.
 DMARC technology sends reports to provide you with detailed insight into the email activity across your business.
-PowerDMARC uses a powerful Threat Intelligence engine which helps produce real-time alerts of spoofing attacks.
+PowerDMARC uses a powerful Threat Intelligence engine that helps produce real-time alerts of spoofing attacks.
 This is coupled with full reporting, allowing your business greater insight into a user’s historical records.

 - Increased email security.
 You will be able to track your company’s emails for any spoofing and phishing threats.
 We believe the key to prevention is the ability to act quickly, therefore, PowerDMARC has 24/7 security ops centers in place.
 They have the ability to pull down domains abusing your email immediately, offering your business an increased level of security.

-The globe is in the throes of the COVID-19 pandemic, but this has only provided widespread opportunity for hackers to take advantage of vulnerable security systems.
+The globe is in the throes of the COVID-19 pandemic, but this has only provided a widespread opportunity for hackers to take advantage of vulnerable security systems.

 The recent impersonation attacks on both the White House and the WHO really highlight the need for greater use of DMARC technology.